 - Doors must possess the appropriate listing and labeling signifying to Authorities Having Jurisdiction that the manufacturer’s product has been certified to ICC 500 criteria.

 - Shelters tested to tornado standards must undergo pressure and missile impact tests while hurricane shelters must undergo pressure, missile impact, and cycling tests.

 - Doors and their hardware and components must remain attached during the testing.

 - The anchor installation and foundation elements used during installation must withstand a specified load path from the roof to the ground.

-Manufacturers who need accurate information on testing and/or certifying to ICC 500 standards can rest assure that ICC NTA can provide accurate, timely, and reliable information.
+Manufacturers who need accurate information on testing and/or certifying to ICC 500 standards can rest assured that ICC NTA can provide accurate, timely, and reliable information.

-Further, ICC NTA is unique in that all services are offered under one roof to include quality control manuals, code evaluation reports, test data evaluation, ongoing quality control surveillance, product testing, or simply an explanation for certification requirements.
+Further, ICC NTA is unique in that all services are offered under one roof including quality control manuals, code evaluation reports, test data evaluation, ongoing quality control surveillance, product testing, or simply an explanation for certification requirements.